New distribution spaces associated to translation-invariant Banach spaces: On a class of translation-invariant Banach spaces

 \item[$(c)'$] For any $g\in E$, there are $M=M_g>0$ and $\tau=\tau_{g}\geq 0$ such that

 \end{itemize}

 We shall call any such Banach space satisfying the conditions $(a)'$, $(b)'$, and $(c)'$ a \emph{translation-invariant Banach space of tempered distributions}.
-Our first important result tells us that $(a)'$ and $(c)'$ may always be replaced by stronger conditions.
+It should be pointed out that $(a)'$ and $(b)'$ automatically imply that every translation operator $T_{h}:E\to E$ is continuous, as readily follows from the closed graph theorem.
+Our first important result tells us that $(a)'$, $(b)'$, and $(c)'$ may always be replaced by stronger conditions.